pilillo/royce/README.md

 From then on, ArgoCD takes care of syncing the app folder with standard k8s yaml files.

+Wanna skip the EKS cloud setup?
+You can:
+* use a local k8s cluster (e.g. `minikube start --memory 16000 --cpus 14`)
+* use EKS with [localstack](https://github.com/localstack/localstack) to simulate EKS and K8s

 ## Usage

 Place your argo-cd applications under the monitored `test/apps` folder.